Gentoo penguin: Diet

 Gentoos mainly live on fish, crustaceans such as krill and shrimp, and cephalopods.
-In February and March, crustaceans make up about 10% of the diet, but from March to June, it is about 75%.
+In February and March, crustaceans make up about 10% of the diet, while from March to June, it is about 75%.
 From June to October, grey rockcod (Lepidonotothen squamifrons) make up 90% of their diet.
 Cephalopods make up only 10% of the diet throughout the year.

 Gentoos are opportunistic feeders, and around the Falklands are known to take roughly equal proportions of fish (Patagonotothen sp., Thysanopsetta naresi, Micromesistius australis), squat lobsters (Munida gregaria) and squid (Loligo gahi, Gonatus antarcticus, Moroteuthis ingens).
 Other prey include Channichthys rhinoceratus and octopuses.